treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 And note that while **mutations change objects** (not variables), multiple variables *can* point to the same object.
 If two variables point to the same object and that object gets mutated, that change will be seen when accessing either variable (because they both point to the same object).

+I teach this concept in both introductory and intermediate Python trainings because it's so often overlooked.
+It's possible (and common) to happily use Python for years without really understanding how variables and data structures actually work.
+But understanding this variable and value distinction can alleviate *many* common Python gotchas.

-This mental model of Python can be tricky to internalize at first.
+This mental model of Python can be tricky to internalize and it's okay if you haven't yet!
-If you haven't internalized this how variables and values work, that's okay!
 Python was designed to embrace this idea and continually pushes us in the direction of *doing the right thing* when it comes to variables and values.